Jack Ruby

-Jack Leon Ruby (born Jacob Leon Rubenstein; c.
-April 25, 1911 – January 3, 1967) was an American nightclub owner who murdered Lee Harvey Oswald on November 24, 1963, two days after Oswald was arrested for the assassination of President John F. Kennedy.
+Jack Leon Ruby (born Jacob Rubenstein; c.
+(Note: Birth records were not officially kept in Chicago prior to 1915, and among school records, driver's licenses, and arrest records, there were six different dates, ranging from March to June 1911.)
+(Note: The Warren Commission found that various dates were given in the records for Ruby's birth; the one most used by Ruby himself was March 25, 1911.
+His grave marker has April 25, 1911, as his birthdate.)
+March 25, 1911 – January 3, 1967) was an American nightclub owner.
+He murdered Lee Harvey Oswald two days after the assassination of John F. Kennedy.
+He was born in Chicago, and operated nightclubs in Texas.

-Born in Chicago, Ruby operated nightclubs in Texas.
-On November 24, 1963, two days after President Kennedy was assassinated in Dallas, Ruby shot and mortally wounded Oswald in Dallas Police Headquarters and was immediately arrested.
-The shooting happened on live television.
-Ruby was convicted and sentenced to death.
-This was overturned on appeal, and he was granted a new trial, but Ruby fell ill, was diagnosed with cancer, and died of a pulmonary embolism on January 3, 1967.
+Oswald had been arrested for Kennedy's assassination in Dallas, Texas.
+On November 24, 1963, two days after the assassination, Ruby shot and fatally wounded Oswald in the basement of the Dallas Police Headquarters, and was immediately arrested.
+The shooting was captured on live television.
+In March 1964, he was convicted and sentenced to death for Oswald's murder.
+The conviction was overturned on appeal in 1966, and Ruby was granted a new trial, but he fell ill, was diagnosed with cancer, and died of a pulmonary embolism on January 3, 1967.

-In 1964, the Warren Commission concluded that Ruby acted alone in killing Oswald, and that Ruby shot Oswald on impulse in retaliation for the Kennedy assassination.
-The death of Oswald in police custody so soon after President Kennedy's assassination has led some to question the Warren Commission conclusion and has stoked assassination conspiracy theories.
+In 1964, the Warren Commission concluded that there was no evidence Jack Ruby was part of a conspiracy.
+Despite this, Ruby's killing of Oswald has stoked John F. Kennedy assassination conspiracy theories.

-Early life, family and education
+Early life, family, and education

-Jacob Leon Rubenstein on or around April 25, 1911, was born to Joseph Rubenstein, a carpenter, and Fannie Turek Rutkowski (or Rokowsky), both Polish-born Orthodox Jews residing in the Maxwell Street area of Chicago, Illinois.
+Jacob Rubenstein was born on or around March 25, 1911, to Joseph Rubenstein, a carpenter, and Fannie Turek Rutkowski (or Rokowsky), both Polish-born Orthodox Jews residing in the Maxwell Street area of Chicago, Illinois.
 He was the fifth of his parents' 10 surviving children.
-During his childhood, the parents often behaved violently towards each other and frequently separated; Ruby's mother was eventually committed to a mental hospital.
+During his childhood, the parents often behaved violently towards each other and frequently separated; Ruby's mother was eventually committed to a psychiatric hospital.

-His troubled childhood and adolescence were marked by juvenile delinquency with time being spent in foster homes.
+His troubled childhood and adolescence were marked by juvenile delinquency, with time being spent in foster care.
 He was arrested at the age of 11 for truancy.
-A childhood friend of Ruby's was the boxer Barney Ross.
+A childhood friend of Ruby's was the future boxer Barney Ross.
+He and Ross ran innocuous errands given to them by the gangster Al Capone.
 From his early childhood, Ruby was nicknamed "Sparky" by those who knew him.
-His sister, Eva Grant, said that he acquired the nickname because he resembled a slow-moving horse named "Spark Plug" or "Sparky" in the contemporary comic strip Barney Google. ("Spark Plug" debuted as a character in the strip in 1922.)
+His sister, Eva Grant, said that he acquired the nickname because he resembled a slow-moving horse named "Spark Plug" or "Sparky" in the contemporary comic strip Barney Google.
 Other accounts say that the name was given because of his quick temper.
 Grant stated that Ruby did not like the nickname and was quick to fight anyone who called him that.